pashov/audits/Report-template.md

 | **Likelihood: High**   | Critical     | High           | Medium      |
 | **Likelihood: Medium** | High         | Medium         | Low         |
 | **Likelihood: Low**    | Medium       | Low            | Low         |

+**Impact** - the technical, economic and reputation damage of a successful attack

+**Likelihood** - the chance that a particular vulnerability gets discovered and exploited

+**Severity** - the overall criticality of the risk

 # Security Assessment Summary